Fortnite Battle Royale: Player count and revenue

 Fortnite Battle Royale attracted non-traditional video game players, drawing comparisons by analysts to World of Warcraft and Minecraft.
 It gained over 10 million players within two weeks of release.
 By March 2018, the player base exceeded 45 million, and three months later, in June 2018, Epic Games reported over 125 million players, with 40 million active monthly.
-By November, Fortnite had over 200 million registered accounts.
+By November, Fortnite Battle Royale had over 200 million registered accounts.
 At the 2019 Game Developers Conference, Tim Sweeney announced 250 million players, with 35% female, the highest known percentage for a shooter game.
 By May 2020, registered players exceeded 350 million.
 By the end of 2020, total revenue from Fortnite, including Battle Royale surpassed $9 billion.

 Platform-specific launches generated immediate user increases, with the Nintendo Switch version receiving over 2 million downloads within one day.
 The Android version reached over 15 million downloads in three weeks.
 During the release of Season 5 in July 2018, Akamai Technologies recorded traffic nearing 37 terabytes per second, the highest for any video game they had observed.
 Nintendo reported in its quarterly earnings for September 30, 2018, that Fortnite had been downloaded on approximately half of all sold Switch consoles, totaling about 11.5 million downloads.
-In November 2018, Fortnite became available in South Korea's PC bangs.
+In November 2018, Fortnite became available in South Korea's PC bangs (internet cafes).
 Shortly thereafter, Epic reported a peak concurrent player count of 8.3 million, surpassing the previous record of 3.4 million in February 2018.
-In February 2018, analysis firm SuperData estimated Fortnite Battle Royale earned over $126 million, exceeding Battlegrounds’ $103 million.
+In February 2018, analysis firm SuperData estimated Fortnite Battle Royale earned over $126 million, exceeding Battlegrounds $103 million.
 March revenues surpassed $223 million.
 By April 2018, Fortnite led Battlegrounds in both revenue and player count across all platforms.

 Revenues reached $296 million in April and $318 million in May.
 By July 2018, cumulative revenue exceeded $1 billion.
 Sensor Tower estimated that Fortnite on mobile devices generated over $1.2 million daily prior to Season 5 in July 2018, increasing to $2 million daily afterward.
 SuperData reported Fortnite earned $2.4 billion in 2018, the highest annual revenue for a free-to-play title.
 In 2019, revenue declined 25% to $1.8 billion due to market stabilization but remained the highest for the year.
 Epic Games was valued at $825 million in 2012 at the time of Tencent's investment.
 By May 2018, due to Fortnite Battle Royale, the valuation rose to $4.5 billion.
 Bloomberg projected an $8.5 billion valuation by the end of 2018 if Fortnite reached $2 billion in annual revenue.
 Partially due to the influx of revenue from Fortnite Battle Royale, Epic reduced its portion of sales it collected from the Unreal Engine Marketplace from 30% to 12% in July 2018, applying that retroactively to past sales.